learn-co-students/110920-checkpoint-confidence-intervals/README.md

     My check has a z-score of 2.0.

-#### 1b) Approximately what percentage of all checks are less than $26?
+#### 1b) Approximately what percentage of all checks are less than 26 dollars?
 Explain how you came to your answer.

 You can answer this using the empirical rule or this [z-table](https://www.math.arizona.edu/~rsims/ma464/standardnormaltable.pdf).